Passenger transport executive: United Kingdom

-In Scotland, the Strathclyde Partnership for Transport, formerly Strathclyde Passenger Transport Executive, covers the former region of Strathclyde, which includes the urban area around Glasgow.
+In Scotland, the Strathclyde Partnership for Transport, formerly Greater Glasgow Passenger Transport Executive, Strathclyde Passenger Transport Executive, and Strathclyde Passenger Transport Authority, covers most of the former region of Strathclyde, which includes the urban area around Glasgow.
 All of Scotland is now divided into partnership areas for Transport.

 A similar body, Transport for London, exists in Greater London.
-In shire county areas, similar functions are carried out by county councils.
+In shire county areas of England, similar functions are carried out by county councils.